-What does it really take to get lean or reach your specific health and body composition goals?
+What does it really take to get lean or reach your health and body composition goals?

-As Working Against Gravity coaches, we’ve coached thousands of clients and have noticed that many clients experience fantastic progress with a few small lifestyle changes - but most people reach a point where they feel stuck and are unable to take their progress to the next level.
+At WAG Nutrition Coaching, we’ve worked with thousands of clients and have noticed that many members experience fantastic progress with a few small lifestyle changes.
+However, most people reach a point where they feel stuck and are unable to take their progress to the next level.
 “I’ve been keeping up with my habits and changes,” these clients say, “But I’ve plateaued.”

-For example, perhaps you started paying attention to your food intake for the first time by tracking it in an app like MyFitnessPal.
-Chances are, this change alone will help you make some significant progress because it helps you become aware of how many calories you are consuming each day and the macronutrient makeup of those calories.
+For example, perhaps you started paying attention to your food intake for the first time by tracking it in apps like MacrosFirst or MyFitnessPal.
+Chances are, this change alone will help you make significant progress because it helps you become aware of how many calories you consume daily and the macronutrient makeup of those calories.

 But you may get stuck after a few weeks or months of tracking your food.
 The scale may stop moving, and you may stop seeing changes in the mirror week-to-week.